 The 777-300 uses the Voyager 3D a/v system from Panasonic.
 This is a very versatile system with lots of features.

 It has the latest flight following information and displays.
-I always get a kick out of the heads up display on the cockpit view.
+I always get a kick out of the cockpit view on heads up display.

 To help passengers keep tabs on their whereabouts, there are several video screens hanging from the ceiling that autoplay the airshow throughout the flight.

 The a/v system, of course, has all of the latest movies from around the world and classics as well.
-There are TV shows as well as live TV.
+There are TV shows and live TV.
+As a news junkie, I like to keep up with what’s happening, and live TV is the best way.

 The system also has usb connectivity.
 You can plug in your phone and have items displayed on the a/v screen.